The Crooked Circle (1932 film)

 The Crooked Circle is a 1932 American pre-Code film, a comedy-mystery directed by H. Bruce Humberstone.

 In 1933, The Crooked Circle was the first feature film shown on television.
 In Los Angeles, the Don Lee Broadcasting System showed the film on March 10, 1933, over their experimental station W6XAO, transmitting an 80-line resolution mechanical television picture to a half-dozen or fewer receiving sets in the greater Los Angeles area.
 The film was shown again on June 18, 1940 on the NBC Television experimental station WX2BS, now WNBC-TV in New York City.

-Characters and story
+Plot

 Amateur detectives in the Sphinx Club are rivals of an evil gang known as The Crooked Circle.
-When a Sphinx tip leads to an arrest of a Crooked Circle member, they swear revenge on Sphinx member Colonel Theodore Walters (Berton Churchill).
-Nora Rafferty (ZaSu Pitts) complains to Old Dan (Christian Rub) about life in creepy Melody Manor.
+When a Sphinx tip leads to an arrest of a Crooked Circle member, they swear revenge on Sphinx member Colonel Theodore Walters.
+Nora Rafferty complains to Old Dan about life in creepy Melody Manor.

-Brand Osborne (Ben Lyon) intends to resign from the Sphinx Club, and his replacement is the Indian Yoganda (C. Henry Gordon), who proclaims, "Evil is on the way."
+Brand Osborne intends to resign from the Sphinx Club, and his replacement is the Indian Yoganda, who proclaims, "Evil is on the way."
 When Rafferty sees Yoganda's turban, she says, "I'm sorry you got a headache, sir.
 Shall I get you a Bromo-Seltzer?"
-Policeman Arthur Crimmer (James Gleason) attempts to straighten out the confusion.
+Policeman Arthur Crimmer attempts to straighten out the confusion.